linode/docs/docs/guides/security/authentication/self-hosted-password-management-with-bitwarden-rs/index.md

 ---
-slug: how-to-self-host-the-bitwarden-rs-password-manager
+slug: how-to-self-host-the-vaultwarden-password-manager
 author:
   name: Tyler Langlois
 description: 'Bitwarden is an open source password management application that can be self-hosted.
-This guide shows how to run an instance of the bitwarden_rs project.'
+This guide shows how to run an instance of the vaultwarden project.'
 og_description: 'Bitwarden is an open source password management application that can be self-hosted.
-This guide shows how to run an instance of the bitwarden_rs project.'
+This guide shows how to run an instance of the vaultwarden project.'
 keywords: ["bitwarden self hosted", "free self hosted password manager", "self hosted password manager open source"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-02-19
 modified_by:
   name: Linode
-title: "How to Self-Host the bitwarden_rs Password Manager"
+title: "How to Self-Host the vaultwarden Password Manager"
-h1_title: "Self-Hosting the bitwarden_rs Password Manager"
+h1_title: "Self-Hosting the vaultwarden Password Manager"
 enable_h1: true
 tags: ["ubuntu", "security", "web applications", "docker"]
 contributor: